huangluloveTing/react-duce/README.md

 #### state
 Initial state for store.
 #### reducer
-You can use reducer to manage your application state, if you not given it, `react-dux` will give a default reducer to handle state change, the default reducer function like this: `(state, payload) => payload`
+You can use reducer to manage your application state, if you not given it, `react-duce` will give a default reducer to handle state change, the default reducer function like this: `(state, payload) => payload`

 ### <a>`useStore(identifier:string|Store):[state, setState|dispatch]`</a>
 A function returns a array, the first element is __state__, seconed element is change state function.